God, The Eden Curses, Cancer and Me

 The next morning it was a hemorrhage with huge, nearly un-passable blood clots, splat, soft, big as a quarter when spread out!
 If urine flow stops, urine backs up, kidneys die from uric acid poisoning and patient dies; I frantically drank lots of water that morning, frequent urination to get the clots out before they blocked my urine off.
 I couldn’t get in touch with my Sawbones urologist nearly two hours of road travel away!
 Panic!
 SO:

 I went to our local hospital emergency room and was hospitalized for hemorrhage.
-My wife is a nurse there and she nearly passed out when she saw the deluge of blood and clots.
+My wife is a nurse there and she nearly fainted when she saw the deluge of blood and clots.
 I had kept it secret from her.
-I don't know why.
+I don’t know why.
 Macho?

 They’d been heavily advertising the hiring of their first surgical urologist, “He’s a first place med school grad, he’s served award winning residencies, he’s the best in the business, he uses the da Vinci (robotic) surgery system.”
 Thoughts: “Yeah great, he isn’t a local boy made good so what’s he doing in this jerk-water town in the middle of Nowhere, KY if he’s so good?”
 THEN: